 Arup’s involvement in this DCS project started in 1999.
 Our sustainability, building services and civil engineers initially looked at the benefits that can be achieved through a DCS.
 We were then involved in the installation of electrical and mechanical equipment at the plant rooms, seawater pump house and DCS substation of the user buildings.
 This also included the laying of underground DCS pipes, seawater pipes and associated interface connection so as to provide chilled water to the whole development.
 We have provided further electrical and mechanical engineering services as well as contract administration and construction supervision of the contracts for the final phase.

 The DCS utilises seawater to produce chilled water at the central plants and distributes to consumer buildings in the area through 40km-long underground water piping network.
 The cooling capacity is about 284 megawatt of refrigeration (MWr) for serving the non-domestic air-conditioned floor area of about 1.73 million m2, equivalent to a cooling supply for 40 nos. of 30-storey high commercial buildings.
 Upon completion of the project, there would be around 50 buildings in KTD connected to the DCS.

-When finished, the annual saving of electricity is expected to be about 85 million kWh, equivalent to HK$76.5 million on electricity bills and a reduction of 59,500 tonnes of carbon dioxide emission from the development.
+The system has been in operation since 2013 and the whole project is expected to be completed by 2022, with an expected annual saving of electricity to be about 85 million kWh, equivalent to HK$96.2 million on electricity bills and a reduction of 59,500 tonnes of carbon dioxide emission from the development.

-The District Cooling System in Kai Tak Development offers economical advantages over the conventional centralized air-conditioning systems.
-This mainly comes from the diversity factor, in that the total installed cooling capacity at the centralized plant is smaller than the sum of individual plants at the individual buildings based on conventional design.
-It is estimated that savings of at least 10% on overall installed capacity can be achieved which will also reduce the material use and plant space in individual buildings.
+The DCS offers economic advantages over the conventional systems as the total installed cooling capacity at the centralised plant is smaller than the sum of individual conventional plants at the individual buildings.
+It is estimated that savings of at about 15-20% on overall installed capacity can be achieved, which will also reduce the material use and plant space in individual buildings.